Sir Richard Hadlee. Kt. Bach. M.B.E. Hon. DLitt

 Sir Donald Bradman

-"Paddles" - a name which was first given to him at Heaton Street Intermediate school because of his large feet.
+"Paddles" - a name which was first given to me at Heaton Street Intermediate school, Christchurch, because of my large feet.

 July 3, 1951, in St Albans, Christchurch New Zealand.